 American Horror Story 7: Cult

-Evan Peters fans are in for a treat this season.
 American Horror Story: Cult is poised to be the actor’s best season yet, with the AHS staple playing several (5?
-7?) different characters throughout the 11-episode installment.
+6?
+7?) different serial killers throughout the 11-episode installment.

 In 2016 the actor said: